OUR HISTORY

 Betsy Powell

-Allison is one of the “Originals,” the first paddlers to join Paradise City Dragon Boat in 2016.
-A breast cancer survivor, she has been a powerhouse paddler in the engine room, a steer and a team captain.
-She became a co-coach in 2024.
+Allison is one of the “Originals” who were first to join the team.
+She has been a powerhouse paddler in the engine room, a steer and a team captain.
+In treatment for metastatic breast cancer since 2019, she became a co-coach in 2024.

 Co-Coach